-Happy 4th, y’all!
-This year has been another complete overhaul of the previous complete overhaul of my dietary habits.
+It’s almost July 4th so time to start planning the holiday snacks!
+These past couple of years have been another complete overhaul of the previous complete overhaul of my dietary habits.
 Though I was still eating chicken, fish and cheese, I cut out all red meat in 2015.
-A year later, I also eliminated chicken and became mostly vegan but still ate fish.
+A year later, I also eliminated chicken and became mostly vegan, but still ate fish.

-After a couple of stays and on the advice of the wonderful Aruyvedic doctors at Yo1 Wellness, I started intermittent fasting in January 2019 doing a 16:8 fast every day from 8pm to 12 noon or 7pm to 11am.
-I released 51 lbs of unwanted extra weight and have maintained it for another year and a half.
-However, this past February, I started having bad tummy pains and bloating every time I ate.
-It turns out that my bout with Covid_19 last March 2020, has left me with celiac disease!
-And worse, I have gained back 5 lbs as I navigated gluten-free products, a lot of which are very processed.
-I have also been alcohol sober for 11 years and I only indulge in occasional edibles and alcohol-free cocktails.
+After a couple of stays and on the advice of the wonderful Aruyvedic doctors at Yo1 Wellness, I started intermittent fasting in January 2019.
+I do a 16:8 fast every day from 8pm to 12 noon or 7pm to 11am.
+I released 51 lbs of unwanted extra weight and maintained it for another year and a half.
+However, in February 2021, I started having bad tummy pains and bloating every time I ate.
+It turns out that my bout with Covid_19 in March 2020, left me with celiac disease!
+And worse, I gained back 10 lbs as I navigated gluten-free products, a lot of which are very processed.
+I have also been alcohol sober for 12 years and I only indulge in occasional edibles and alcohol-free cocktails.

-Since this is the first 4th of July that I have to eat gluten-free, I am reviewing the best gluten-free foods and snacks and alcohol-free bevies to help others with the same dilemma.
+Since this is the second 4th of July that I have to eat gluten-free, I am reviewing the best gluten-free foods, snacks, and alcohol-free bevies to help others with the same dilemma.

 Ming Bings Plant-Based Cheeseburger Bing